When David Steckler arrived for his doctors appointment this week, he didn’t think he’d be staring death in the face.

 KIRO reports, “There was an exchange, and some shots fired,” said Pierce County Detective Ed Troyer.
 “What actually led up to it we’re still trying to determine.”

-The small town of McKenna isn’t accustomed to this type of thing and it’s left then understandably shaken and stunned.
+The small town of McKenna isn’t accustomed to this type of thing, and it’s left them understandably shaken and stunned.

-Amber Baxter, a former patient of Sowers, who lives in one of the Drs rental properties couldn’t even fathom that he had enemies.
+Amber Baxter, a former patient of Sowers, who lives in one of the Doctor’s rental properties couldn’t even fathom that he had enemies.